-LA 545 Studio V: Advanced Landscape Design Investigations
+Studio V: Advanced Landscape Design Investigations

 Integration of large-scale site, programming, planting design, ecology of site, and other design elements and problems into a cohesive design solution.
 Practical application of the relationship among sites, drawings, and the making of landscape architectural projects.
-The semester is sequenced: site analysis; programming decisions; site modeling; development of design; representation and defense of design graphically (plan and elevation views), model, and materials and planting list. design of environments which are responsive to human need and expressive of physiographic conditions.
+The semester is sequenced: site analysis; programming decisions; site modeling; development of design; representation and defense of design graphically (plan and elevation views), model, and materials and planting list, and design of environments which are responsive to human need and expressive of physiographic conditions.
+An introduction to the methods and use of GIS (Geographic Information System).
 (0-12-6)